NHERI-SimCenter/BRAILS/brails/modules/ChimneyDetector/README.rst

-Chimney Detector
+Masonry Chimney Detector
 =================================================

 Purpose of the Module
 ------------------------------------------
-This module enables automated detection of chimney(s) of a building from image input.
+This module enables automated detection of masonry chimney(s) of a building from image input.

 .. figure:: images/sampleChimneyDetections.gif
    :scale: 70 %